colinerard/SQL-for-Data-Analytics/README.md

 ## Learnings
-- **Data engineering software**, such as spark, and **cloud computing software**, such as AWS, are the most lucrative skills to possess.
-ERP softare with SAP seems to always command a slight salary premium.
+- **Data engineering software**, such as spark, and **cloud computing software**, such as AWS, are the most lucrative skills to possess. **ERP software** like SAP seems to always command a slight salary premium.
 - **Data visualiation** skills are slightly more lucrative than data programming skills, showcasing the value of being able to transpose complex sets of data into user-friendly reports and dashboards.

 ## 5 - What are the skills required by the highest paying jobs?